 Our binoculars range calculator can be used with every binoculars that have a reticle superimposed upon the view.
-With this scale, you can estimate the distance to an object the height of which you know.
+With this scale, you can estimate the distance to an object, the height of which you know.
 In the following text, we have explained how you can gain such useful knowledge.
-Read on if you want to learn more about binoculars definition and principles.
+Read on if you want to learn more about the binocular definition and principles.

-Binoculars consist of two telescopes which are mounted side-by-side and aligned in the same direction.
-Because the observer uses two eyes, the binoculars give him the opportunity to see a three-dimensional image (with a depth of view).
-The first binoculars were invented in the 17th century, and they used the optics of Galileo, i.e., two lenses: convex objective and a concave eyepiece lens.
-Check our thin lens equation calculator or lens maker calculator to learn more about the role of the lenses in optics.
+Binoculars consist of two telescopes mounted side-by-side and aligned in the same direction.
+Because the observer uses two eyes, the binoculars allow him to see a three-dimensional image (with a depth of view).
+The first binoculars were invented in the 17th century, and they used the optics of Galileo, i.e., two lenses: a convex objective and a concave eyepiece lens.
+Check our thin lens equation calculator or the lens maker calculator to learn more about the role of the lenses in optics.

 Milis the angular height of the object expressed in mrad.

 You can use the reticle (look at the image below) in your binoculars to estimate the distance to the observed object.
 For example, if the height of the house

 h = 6m seen by the binoculars is

 Mil = 1 mrad, it means that the house is

 d = 6000 m away from you.
 All you need is to know the height of the object.

 In the field, it is sometimes useful to know the distance to locate a place of stay on the map or to plan the time of further passage.
 At the same time, it is one of those parameters that are difficult to measure accurately without instruments.
 You can estimate distance in different ways, i.e.: